 Charlotte Brontë was born in England to an Irish father and Cornish mother on April 21, 1816.
-And though much of her life was marked by tragedy, she wrote novels and poems that found great success in her lifetime and are still popular nearly 200 years later.
+Though much of her life was marked by tragedy, she wrote novels and poems that found great success in her lifetime and are still popular nearly 200 years later.
 But there’s a lot more to Brontë than Jane Eyre—here are 10 facts you should know about this trailblazing author.

 Though one of her boarding school report cards described her abilities as "altogether clever for her age, but knows nothing systematically," Brontë was a voracious reader during her childhood and teen years, and she wrote stories and staged plays at home with her siblings.
 With her brother Branwell, especially, she wrote manuscripts, plays, and stories, drawing on literature, magazines, and the Bible for inspiration.
 For fun, they created magazines that contained everything a real magazine would have—from the essays, letters, and poems to the ads and notes from the editor.

 3. Charlotte Brontë worked as a teacher and governess but disliked it.